 Bacteria have favorite foods just like we do, so I incorporate a variety of resistant starches to nourish different populations.
-There are three basic types of naturally occurring types:
+There are three naturally occurring types:

 Type 1 RS is “physically inaccessible, bound within the fibrous cell walls of plants.
 This is found in grains, seeds, and legumes.” (source)

 Type 2 RS is “Starch with a high amylose content, which is indigestible in the raw state.
 This is found in potatoes, green (unripe) bananas, and plantains.
 Cooking these foods causes changes in the starch making it digestible to us, and removing the resistant starch.” (source) Tigernuts also belong to this category.
 They’re very sweet and can be eaten as a snack whole, or ground into a flour to make no-bake cookies with – my kids LOVE these resistant starch cookie dough bites.
 For info on the brand I use, check out the Pantry Staples section on this page.

 Note: We don’t eat raw potatoes, but raw potato starch (not flour) can be consumed in smoothies.
 However, even after cooking potatoes there’s still a way to benefit from the resistant starch they contain.
 More info in the next paragraph.